Vision Hopfield Memory Networks for Image Recognition: Summary and Outlook

 \section{Summary and Outlook}

-In this work, we introduced \textbf{V-HMN}, a brain-inspired vision backbone that augments each block with local and global Hopfield-style memory.
+In this work, we introduced \textbf{V-HMN}, a brain-inspired vision backbone that organizes each block around local and global Hopfield-style memory.
 Through associative retrieval and predictive-coding-inspired refinement, V-HMN moves beyond purely feedforward or self-attention architectures and places memory at the center of feature integration.
-This yields two key benefits: \emph{data efficiency}, by reusing stored prototypes as inductive priors, and \emph{interpretability}, as retrieved prototypes explicitly reveal the patterns influencing each prediction.
-V-HMN outperforms vision backbones of comparable scale across CIFAR, SVHN, and Fashion-MNIST, and furthermore demonstrates that its inductive bias scales reliably to ImageNet, achieving competitive performance without large-scale architectural tuning and hyper-parameter search.
+This yields two key benefits: \emph{data efficiency}, by reusing stored prototypes as inductive priors, and \emph{interpretability}, as retrieved prototypes provide an inspectable trace of the patterns involved in each prediction.
+V-HMN outperforms vision backbones of comparable scale across CIFAR, SVHN, and Fashion-MNIST, and further demonstrates that its inductive bias remains effective when scaled to ImageNet, achieving reasonable performance without large-scale architectural tuning or extensive hyperparameter optimization.

-Our study highlights the promise of memory-centric backbones as a competitive and scalable alternative to mainstream vision foundation models.
+Our study highlights the promise of memory-centric backbones as a viable and scalable alternative to mainstream vision backbones.
 By grounding representation learning in explicit associative memory and lightweight error-corrective refinement, V-HMN bridges biologically inspired computation with large-scale machine learning.
-This memory-driven principle is not limited to classification; rather, it suggests broader applicability across a range of vision tasks, such as retrieval and metric learning, few-shot adaptation, and dense prediction problems including segmentation and detection, where such a principle may provide beneficial inductive biases.
+While this work focuses on image classification, the underlying memory-driven principle may extend to other vision tasks, such as retrieval and metric learning, few-shot adaptation, and dense prediction problems including segmentation and detection, where such a principle could provide beneficial inductive biases.
 We believe these directions open the door to more interpretable, data-efficient, and biologically inspired architectures.